Charles Williams (British writer)

-Early life and education
+Biography

 Charles Williams was born in London in 1886, the only son of (Richard) Walter Stansby Williams (1848–1929) and Mary (née Wall).
 His father Walter was a journalist and foreign business correspondent for an importing firm, writing in French and German, who was a 'regular and valued' contributor of verse, stories and articles to many popular magazines.
 His mother Mary, the sister of the ecclesiologist and historian J. Charles Wall, was a former milliner (hatmaker), of Islington.
 He had one sister, Edith, born in 1889.
 The Williams family lived in 'shabby-genteel' circumstances, owing to Walter's increasing blindness and the decline of the firm by which he was employed, in Holloway.
 In 1894 the family moved to St Albans in Hertfordshire, where Williams lived until his marriage in 1917.

-Educated at St Albans School, Williams was awarded a scholarship to University College London, but he left in 1904 without attempting to gain a degree due to an inability to pay tuition fees.
+Educated at St Albans School, Williams was awarded a scholarship to University College London, but he left in 1904 without a degree, as he could not pay the tuition fees.

 Williams began work in 1904 in a Methodist bookroom.
 He was employed by the Oxford University Press (OUP) as a proofreading assistant in 1908 and quickly climbed to the position of editor.
 He continued to work at the OUP in various positions of increasing responsibility until his death in 1945.
 One of his greatest editorial achievements was the publication of the first major English-language edition of the works of Søren Kierkegaard.
 His work was part of the literature event in the art competition at the 1924 Summer Olympics.

 Although chiefly remembered as a novelist, Williams also published poetry, works of literary criticism, theology, drama, history, biography, and a voluminous number of book reviews.
 Some of his best-known novels are War in Heaven (1930), Descent into Hell (1937), and All Hallows' Eve (1945).
 T. S. Eliot, who wrote an introduction for the last of these, described Williams's novels as "supernatural thrillers" because they explore the sacramental intersection of the physical with the spiritual while also examining the ways in which power, even spiritual power, can corrupt as well as sanctify.

 All of Williams's fantasies, unlike those of J. R. R. Tolkien and most of those of C. S. Lewis, are set in the contemporary world.
 Williams has been described by Colin Manlove as one of the three main writers of "Christian fantasy" in the twentieth century (the other two being C. S. Lewis and T. F. Powys).
 Some writers of fantasy novels with contemporary settings, notably Tim Powers, cite Williams as their inspiration.